 This largely one-size-fits-all approach appears to have been successful.

 Kickstart started slowly, with delays apparently caused by complex paperwork and the requirement to go through local ‘gateways’ to access funding.
-The reason for this approach, interestingly, was not to ensure adjustments can be made to suit local needs, but that funding was correctly applied (only) to eligible young people.
+The reason for this approach, interestingly, was not to ensure adjustments can be made to suit local needs.
+Instead, it ensured funding was correctly applied (only) to eligible young people.
 A DWP spokesperson explained: “Referrals must be made through work coaches to ensure that eligible young people are applying for these jobs.
 Kickstart Scheme grant funding is only given when a young person is recruited through this route.”
 Nevertheless, the requirement to collaborate with local Jobcentres may be the reason that local newspapers are filled with success stories from the scheme.

 For example, in the West Midlands town of Walsall, the Kickstart programme has so far enabled seven young people to start work at Walsall FC, the local football club.
 They’ve taken up a variety of roles, from coaching and grounds maintenance to media, and the club is hoping to hire another 20 recruits following their initial success.
 The process has been facilitated by the English Football League Trust, which is acting as a gateway for over 65 clubs.
 Adam Davy, Community Director of Walsall FC, commented: “Our first cohort of seven Kickstart participants have proved to be a real asset.
 The potential for growth is a very exciting prospect for both the young people and the Club as a whole.”